Projection onto the Cosparse Set is NP-Hard: Complexity of Cosparse Projection Problems

 The following result is an immediate consequence of Theorem~\ref{thm:ProjNP}. \begin{corollary} It is strongly \NP-hard to compute a minimizer for the problem~\eqref{prob:ProjOpt}, even under the input data restrictions specified in Theorem~\ref{thm:ProjNP}.
 In particular, it is strongly \NP-hard to compute the Euclidean projection

-\end{corollary} \begin{IEEEproof} Clearly, if a minimizer was known, we would also know the optimal value of~\eqref{prob:ProjOpt}.
+\end{corollary} \begin{proof} Clearly, if a minimizer was known, we would also know the optimal value of~\eqref{prob:ProjOpt}.
 Hence, computing a minimizer is at least as hard as solving~\eqref{prob:ProjOpt}, and the complexity results of Theorem~\ref{thm:ProjNP} carry over directly.
-In particular, computing $\Pi_{\Omeg,k}(\omeg)$ is also strongly \NP-hard, since Theorem~\ref{thm:ProjNP} applies to the $\ell_2$-norm ($p=2$) and the minimizers of $\norm{\omeg-\z}_2$ (the objective in~\eqref{prob:ProjOptArg}) are of course the same as those of $\norm{\omeg-\z}_2^2$. \end{IEEEproof}
+In particular, computing $\Pi_{\Omeg,k}(\omeg)$ is also strongly \NP-hard, since Theorem~\ref{thm:ProjNP} applies to the $\ell_2$-norm ($p=2$) and the minimizers of $\norm{\omeg-\z}_2$ (the objective in~\eqref{prob:ProjOptArg}) are of course the same as those of $\norm{\omeg-\z}_2^2$. \end{proof}

 Let us comment on a few more subtle aspects concerning~\eqref{prob:ProjOpt} and the proof of Theorem~\ref{thm:ProjNP}. \begin{remark} The above reduction from \textsc{MinULR}$_0^=$ is an example of what is called a \emph{Turing reduction}; more commonly used are \emph{Karp reductions}, cf.~\cite{GJ79,KV08}.
 In the latter, the known \NP-hard problem is reduced to a \emph{single instance} of the problem under consideration.
 For~\eqref{prob:ProjOpt} with $p \in \N, p>1$ (excluding the case $p=\infty$), we could also obtain a Karp reduction by constructing the instance